HELLO FRIEND. LET ME START BY SAYING...

-When it comes to struggling with money, I've been there, done that & got the credit-card-debt-to-prove-it T-Shirt.
+When it comes to struggling with money, I've been there, done that & had the credit card debt to prove it!

-After three decades of lying to myself, my husband, my children, and my friends about my finances, my income was hopelessly dwarfed by overwhelming debt.
+After three decades of lying to my husband, children and friends about my finances, I was hopelessly dwarfed by overwhelming debt.

 I was in deep trouble - out of time and seemingly out of options.

 I kept asking myself: "How did I get here?!"

 No one looking at me from the outside would guess what was going on under the surface.